Air Force marks 100 years of Air Refueling with nationwide flyovers, Sioux City plans flyovers in Iowa, South Dakota and North Dakota

-On Tuesday June 27, 2023, units of the U.S. Air Force Air Mobility Command are planning nationwide, air refueling flyover events involving over 150 aircraft to commemorate 100 years of air refueling.
+B-roll video shows KC-135 activities on the flight line in Sioux City, Iowa.
+Video includes an interview with Iowa Air National Guard KC-135 pilot Capt.
+Braden Christensen on “Operation Centennial Contact planed for Tuesday June 27, 2023.

-The event will have Air Refueling units performing flyovers at major landmarks, population centers and state capitols in all 50 states.
+During the Nation wide event air refueling units of the U.S. Air Force Air Mobility Command plan to perform flyover events involving over 150 aircraft to commemorate 100 years of air refueling.

-According to the National Museum of the Air Force the first successful air refueling took place on June 27, 1923, just 20 years after the the Wright Brothers first flight.
-The event in 1923 took place when a U.S. Army Air Service DH-4B biplane received gasoline through a hose from another DH-4B flying beneath.
-The purpose for the experiment was to extend the length of time the receiving aircraft could stay aloft.
+The event being planned will have Air Refueling units performing flyovers at major landmarks, population centers and state capitols in all 50 states.

-The mission of today's air refueling aircraft remains the same as is was one hundred years ago.
-Today however, extending flight has been expanded to a global scale.
+According to the National Museum of the Air Force the first successful air refueling took place on June 27, 1923.
+In one day, KC-46, KC-10 and KC-135 aircraft from the U.S. Air Force, Air Force Reserve and Air National Guard are planning to commemorate the event by performing flyovers at venues in every state.

-A KC-135 Stratotanker from the Iowa Air National Guard’s 185th Air Refueling Wing along with F-16 aircraft from South Dakota’s 114th Fighter Wing are planning to participate by performing a number of flyovers in the Missouri River valley region.
+A KC-135 Stratotanker from the Iowa Air National Guard’s 185th Air Refueling Wing along with three F-16s from South Dakota’s 114th Fighter Wing are planning to participate in the event by performing a number of flyovers in the Missouri River valley region.

 In Iowa, look for flyovers in Sioux City at 9:50 AM, West Lake Okoboji 12:35 PM and Jack Trice Stadium in Ames 12:55 PM.